 - Aim and objectives: The overall aim of the tutorial and the concrete objectives to be achieved.
 Explain why your topic is important to the EICS community and what you hope the participants will learn by attending your tutorial.

-- Intended target audience: level (basic or advanced), and possible prerequisites.
+- Target audience : level (basic or advanced), and possible prerequisites.

-- Basic structure: describe the planned structure of your proposed tutorial (e.g. sequence if subtopics discussed during the tutorial).
+- Basic structure: specify the intended duration of the proposed tutorial and describe its planned structure (e.g. sequence of subtopics discussed during the tutorial).